zhfffy/FingerGuessing/README.md

-## Tasklist
+## Task List

 - [x] Call the external camera through unity3D and get the camera screen

-- [x] implement a program to recognize rock-paper-scissors gestures
+- [x] Implement a program to recognize rock-paper-scissors gestures

 - [x] Realize the  interaction between Instantly captured image data and the program above